How to Find Top Global Payroll Providers for Your Company

 What is the difference between global and international payroll?

 Global payroll and international payroll are two names for the same process.
 But remember, standard payroll and global payroll/international payroll are different.
 Standard payroll providers follow domestic labor and tax laws.
-They can’t help you maintain compliance when paying foreign employees or contractors.
+They can’t help you maintain labor and payroll compliance when paying foreign employees or contractors.

 When should you outsource payroll operations?